+Nursing Data Nursing DX Goals Interventions Evaluatio

+n/

+Outcom

+es

-Nursing Data Nursing DX Goals for Student With D Interventions Evaluation/ Could Outcomes Outcomes Student health history Potential for injury due to the development of acute Goal 1: Student will maintain target blood sugar 1.
-Set up schedule with student for blood testing and DMMP at school and school related activities Outcome: Blood Glucose Maintenance Log Physicians health history complications related to hypoglycemia or level 2.
-Notify and Train school staff in diabetes, signs/symptoms of hypo ketoacidosis and hyperglycemia, and student emergency plan MD orders Subjective or objective data 3.
-Train the unlicensed diabetic school employee in the students' DMMP.
-Student's DMMP Coordinate snacks with peak of student's insulin or meals.
-5. Treat for hypoglycemia following MD orders and DMMP 6.
-Keep glucose meter and carbohydrate sources readily available with student 7.
-Establish the DMMP plan with parent for school activities such as PE, testing, recess, or field trips 8.
+Student health history Physicians health history Subjective or objective data Potential for injury due to the development of acute complication s related to hypoglycemi a or ketoacidosis Goal 1: Student will maintain target blood sugar level Set up schedule with student for blood testing and DMMP at school and school related activities Notify and Train school staff in diabetes, signs/symptoms of hypo and hyperglycemia, and student emergency plan Train the unlicensed diabetic school employee in the students' DMMP.
+Coordinate snacks with peak of student's insulin or meals.
+Treat for hypoglycemia following MD orders and DMMP Keep glucose meter and carbohydrate sources readily available with student Establish the DMMP Outcome: Blood Glucose Maintenance Log MD orders Student's DMMP

+plan with parent for school activities such as PE, testing, recess, or field trips 8.
 Notify parent and school nurse of any problems or concerns 9.
 Call MD if any problems or concerns with student's DMMP 10.
-Allow student to have bathroom privileges Potential for knowledge deficit Goal 2: 1.
-Assess students' knowledge of diabetes, Skills Check list related to diabetes, treatment, diet and Student will increase their knowledge of glucose monitoring, medications plan, diet exercise diabetes, treatment plan for blood glucose, and exercise.
-2. Provide teaching Student Logs insulin, meals, and managing signs and symptoms of materials in balance with students' knowledge level and
+Allow student to have bathroom privileges Potential for knowledge deficit related to diabetes, treatment, diet and exercise Student will increase their knowledge of diabetes, treatment plan for blood glucose, insulin, meals, and managing signs and symptoms of Assess students' knowledge of diabetes, glucose monitoring, medications plan, diet and exercise.
+Provide teaching materials in balance with students' knowledge level and monitor student progress with a log Assess students' academic and school related activities for the school year Discuss health plan with parent and student for school campus and school related activities Skills Check list Student Logs

-hypoglycemia and monitor student Medication
+hypoglycemia Medication

-hyperglycemia monitor student Administration

-nypergrycenna progress with a log Records

-3. Assess students' Records

-academic and school

-related activities for the

-school year DMMP

-4. Discuss health plan

-with parent and student

-for school campus and MD orders

-school related activities

-5. Set up a location for
+and 5.
+Set up a location Administrat

-testing and training the

-student on use of meter,
+hyperglycemia for testing and training the student on use of ion Records

-recording results, and

-their treatment plans
+meter, recording results, and their treatment plans DMMP

-(DMMP)

-6. Train student and staff

-on how to treat
+(DMMP) 6.
+Train student and staff on how to MD orders

-hypoglycemia and
+treat hypoglycemia and hyperglycemia

-hyperglycemia

-7. Train student and staff

-on medication plan
+7. Train student and staff on medication plan

-such as pens, pumps or
+such as pens, pumps or meters

-meters

-8. Train the school staff

-on diabetes and how to
+8. Train the school staff on diabetes and how to

-respond to students'
+respond to students' DMMP-staff

-DMMP-staff include

-bus drivers, coaches,
+include bus drivers, coaches,

-teachers, custodians,
+teachers, custodians, and

-and administration

-9. Notify school nurse and
+administration 9.
+Notify school

+nurse and

-parent/guardian of any
+parent/guardian of

-problems or concerns
+any problems or

-problems of concerns
+concerns